Loon LLC: Laser links tested

 In February 2016, Google announced it had achieved a stable laser communication connection between two balloons over a distance of 62 miles (100 km).
-The connection was stable over many hours and during day and nighttime and reached a data rate of 155 Mbit/s.
+The connection was stable over many hours during both day and nighttime, reaching a data rate of 155 Mbit/s.

-On February 25, 2016, Google started testing their autolauncher named "Chicken Little" at former naval station Roosevelt Roads located in Ceiba, Puerto Rico.
+On February 25, 2016, Google started testing their autolauncher, named "Chicken Little", at former naval station Roosevelt Roads in Ceiba, Puerto Rico.

 Patent disagreement

 In May 2017, Space Data started proceedings for patent infringement.
 Google settled the case in July 2019.

 Support for Puerto Rico

 On October 6, 2017, Google filed an application with the Federal Communications Commission (FCC), and cleared it the same day, with authorization to start immediately to provide emergency LTE coverage to Puerto Rico in the aftermath of Hurricane Maria.
 The plan allowed 30 balloons to relay communication between ground terminals connected to people's handsets.
-Google would have to install Over The Air (OTA) updates to allow Band 8 (900 MHz) operations and at the end of the authorization, a separate OTA update would disable this operation.
-Puerto Rico Governor Ricardo Rosselló announced at a press conference on October 8, 2017 the launch of Google's Loon Project on the Caribbean island, following its approval by the FCC.
+Google would have to install over-the-air (OTA) updates to allow Band 8 (900 MHz) operations and at the end of the authorization, a separate OTA update would disable this operation.
+Puerto Rico Governor Ricardo Rosselló announced at a press conference on October 8, 2017, the launch of Google's Loon Project on the Caribbean island, following its approval by the FCC.

 On October 9, 2017, multiple balloons were spotted near Puerto Rico via Flightradar24.
-That same month, it was reported that the project had spun off into its own company Loon Inc; however, it was clarified that it still remained as a project at X, until July 2018.
+That same month, it was reported that the project had spun off into its own company, Loon Inc; however, it was clarified that it still remained as a project at X, until July 2018.
 On November 9, 2017, it was reported that Google had launched several balloons from Nevada and positioned them over Puerto Rico as part of an effort to bring 100,000 people online.